 The Honors Program at UK has a long and proud history, dating back to 1961, and thousands of students have passed through our program, exploring themselves and the boundaries of thought with outstanding faculty.
 An Honors education at UK opens up an exciting world of inquiry, including research, education abroad, and service that will challenge students intellectually, provide access to the most creative minds at UK, and prepare participants for advanced study and to make a difference in the world upon graduation.
 The Honors curriculum requires Honors coursework in UK Core Inquiry, participation in at least two for-credit Honors Experiences, a Senior Capstone, and a choice of coursework campus-wide to fulfill the educational goals of the Honors student.

 HONORS SEMINAR COURSES are taught by Honors professors, have a maximum of 20 students, and class discussions are an important feature.
 Many Honors courses are created specifically for UK Honors students, and the course topics vary tremendously every fall and spring term.

 HONORS COURSE CONVERSIONS allow a student to take a non-Honors course for Honors course credit by enhancing the experience with components to provide additional rigor and more depth of study.
-The Honors Course Conversion process requires that, with the approval and oversight from the faculty of record for the course, a student submit a proposal outlining theses additional components and articulating how that additional work makes the course Honors-worthy and relevant to the student’s interests and/or course of study.
+The Honors Course Conversion process requires, with the approval and oversight from the faculty of record for the course, a student submit a proposal outlining these additional components and articulating how that additional work makes the course Honors-worthy and relevant to the student’s interests and/or course of study.
 Students seeking permission for a conversion must request approval for an Honors Course Conversion by the end of the 3rd week of the semester by submitting a Course Conversion Proposal Form.